 32.The men of Bethel and Ai, one hundred and twenty-three.

-33.The men of the other Nebo, one hundred and fifty-two.
+33.The men of the other Nebo, fifty-two.

 34.The children of the other Elam, one thousand two hundred and fifty-four.